 About this course

-This course provides a deeper understanding into Depression as a mental health condition.
+This module on Depression provides a deeper understanding into Depression as a mental health condition.
 It provides learners with the knowledge to identify signs and symptoms of Depression.
 Risk factors and possible causes of Depression are also discussed in this course to help learners identify risks associated with Depression so that these risks can be managed to prevent Depression.
 Management and treatment of Depression are also covered in this course.

 What you will learn